 What is Aluminium Oxide (Al2O3)?

 Al2O3 is an inorganic chemical reagent with chemical name Aluminum oxide.
 It is also called as Alpha-Alumina, alumina, alundum or aloxide.
 It is found naturally as corundum, Ruby’s, sapphires, and emeralds.
 It is an amphoteric substance, which reacts with both acids and bases.
-It occurs as solid and appears white in colour.
+It occurs as solid and appears white.
 It is odourless and insoluble in water.
 The most common occurrence of this compound is in crystalline form, called α-aluminium oxide or corundum.
 Due to its hardness, is widely used and suitable to use as an abrasive and in cutting tools.

 Properties of Aluminum oxide – Al2O3